msfs11/itsm/HR/Onboarding.md

 	- trial period

 # Trial period goals
-Assign a mentor
+- Assign a mentor
-Set educational goals
+- Set educational goals
-Set a tasks
+- Set a tasks
-Track it
+- Track it

-# Roles during the adaptation period
+# Roles and duties during the adaptation period
 ## HR
 - To organize process and communicate the process
 - Adoption meetings